youngflee/youngflee.github.io/_posts/2016-10-01-power-of-story.md

 <p class="meta">01 Oct 2016 - Buffalo Grove, Illinois - 02:04</p>

-<i>OK, so it turns out trying to watch a movie a day is a huge time sink.
+_OK, so it turns out trying to watch a movie a day is a huge time sink.
 I did it for about a week and a half, but eventually couldn't handle the time.
-Whoops.
+Whoops._

-<i>Even writing about all of the films I mentioned in the last blog post was hard.
+_Even writing about all of the films I mentioned in the last blog post was hard.
 There's a lot to discuss in all of those films.
-They all ended up being very good, with these ratings:
+They all ended up being very good, with these ratings:_

-- <i>Princess Momonoke: 9.5/10
+- _Princess Momonoke: 9.5/10_
-- <i>The Big Lebowski: 7.5/10
+- _The Big Lebowski: 7.5/10_
-- <i>Drive: 9.5/10
+- _Drive: 9.5/10_
-- <i>Upstream Color: 8.5/10
+- _Upstream Color: 8.5/10_
-- <i>Apocalypse Now: 9/10
+- _Apocalypse Now: 9/10_
-- <i>The Third Man: 9/10
+- _The Third Man: 9/10_
-- <i>Goldfinger: 6.5/10
+- _Goldfinger: 6.5/10_

-<i>So yeah, they were all really great films (except, Goldfinger, eh…).
-I'll hopefully be able to write my thoughts on all of them, but in the meantime, here's an essay I wrote.</i><br /> <br />
+_So yeah, they were all really great films (except, Goldfinger, eh…).
+I'll hopefully be able to write my thoughts on all of them, but in the meantime, here's an essay I wrote about stories._<br /> <br />

 <p style="text-align: center; font-weight: 500">•</p>